-Are you considering moving your company’s manufacturing to Mexico to enjoy the advantages of a skilled labor force, lower turnover rate, and cost-savings?
-Once you’re familiar with the many benefits of doing business in Mexico, the next step is selecting the right manufacturing facility to produce your goods.
+Are you considering moving your company’s manufacturing to Mexico to enjoy the advantages of a skilled labor force, lower turnover rate, and cost savings?
+Once you’re familiar with USMCA pros and cons and have assessed other benefits of doing business in Mexico, the next step is selecting the right manufacturing facility to produce your goods.

 Like all business owners, your goal is to find a site where you can manufacture products in line with your specific needs in terms of cost, quality, and product type.
 Whether you aim to partner with an extant facility or build your own from the ground up, a number of factors can affect your cost, timeline, and liability while doing business in Mexico.